 Fredagskollokvium: Measurements of the Degree-Scale B-mode Polarization of the Cosmic Microwave Background, Current Status and Future Prospects

-Dr. Benjamin Racine, Harvard-Smithsonian Center for Astrophysics.
+Dr. Benjamin Racine, CPPM.
 Photo: private.

 Measurements of the Cosmic Microwave Background (CMB) have improved greatly our understanding of the Universe, and are one of the pillars of our modern cosmological model.
 While CMB intensity and polarization have been measured with high precision, the curl component of the polarization (B-mode) induced by primordial gravitational waves has eluded detection.